Dinosaur egg: Structure

 Paleontologists' knowledge of the structure of dinosaur eggs is limited to the hard shell.
 However, it can be inferred that dinosaur eggs had an amnion, chorion, and an allantois, the three major membranes in modern bird and reptile eggs.
-Dinosaur eggs vary greatly in size and shape, but even the largest dinosaur eggs (Megaloolithus) are smaller than the largest known bird eggs, which were laid by the extinct elephant bird.
+Dinosaur eggs vary greatly in size and shape, but even the largest non-avian dinosaur eggs (Megaloolithus) are smaller than the largest known bird eggs, which were laid by the extinct elephant bird.
 Dinosaur eggs range in shape from spherical to highly elongated (some specimens three times longer than they are wide).
 Some elongated eggs are symmetrical, whereas others have one rounded end and one pointed end (similar to bird eggs).
 Most elongated eggs were laid by theropods and have an avian-like eggshell, whereas the spherical eggs typically represent non-theropod dinosaurs.

 Diagram of a two-layered eggshell.

 Fossil dinosaur eggshells, like modern bird and reptile eggshells, are made up of calcium carbonate crystal units.
 The basic arrangement and structure of these eggshell units (called the ultrastructure) is used to divide fossil eggs into several basic types, including the spherulitic, prismatic, and ornithoid basic types, which contain dinosaurs.
 Dinosaur eggs further classified by the microstructural aspects of the crystalline structure of the eggshell units and by the type of their pores and their shell ornamentation.